 What is SOX reporting?

-Sarbanes Oxley section 404 makes it mandatory for publicly-traded companies to establish rigorous internal controls over financial reporting.
+Sarbanes Oxley section 404 makes it mandatory for private companies (not just publicly-traded ones) to establish rigorous internal controls over financial reporting.
 Such controls must be assessed by management in order to determine whether they are adequate to file accurate annual financial statements.

 What is the purpose of SOX 404 B?